johnwcowan/pdp8x/devs.md

 This corresponds to the KL8-E console text display or printer controller. and is connected to a source of characters.
-It has a single register KB
+It has a register KB
 that holds the last character read from the source.
 The width of this register depends on where the input is coming from.
 If the source provides Unicode characters, it will be 21 bits wide,